NepalOfficial Name: Federal Democratic Republic of Nepal

 WOMEN TRAVELER INFORMATION: If you are a woman traveling abroad, please review our travel tips for Women Travelers.

 LGBT RIGHTS: Same-sex sexual activity is not criminalized, and lesbian, gay, bisexual, and transgender (LGBT) persons in Nepal actively and openly advocate for their rights.
-However, Nepal remains a conservative and traditional society and discrimination exists.
+However, Nepal remains a conservative and traditional society and discrimination exists and there have been reports of low-level harassment of LGBT persons.
 Accordingly, LGBT travelers should be discrete and avoid public displays of affection.
 For more detailed information about LGBT rights in Nepal, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
 (An updated version of that report for 2014 will be posted on the Department of State’s website in early 2015.)
 For further information on LGBT travel, please read our LGBT Travel Information page.

 ACCESSIBILITY: While in Nepal, individuals with disabilities may find accessibility and accommodation difficult.
 Nepali law prohibits discrimination against persons who have physical and mental disabilities, including discrimination in employment, education, access to health care, and in the provision of other state services.
 The law mandates access to buildings, transportation, employment, education, and other state services, but these provisions generally are not enforced.
 Nepal’s poor infrastructure makes it impracticable in many cases for a mobility-impaired traveler to move around the country, including within the Kathmandu Valley.
 The government is largely ineffective in implementing or enforcing laws regarding persons with disabilities.
 Except for a few clinics and hospitals, Nepal mostly lacks accessible and appropriate accommodation for individuals with disabilities.